luapower/luapower-all/x-widgets.md

 * this lib uses snake case instead of hungarian notation.
 * this lib wraps instantiations with `new` into plain functions.
 * this lib does not even quote html attributes. why are you still reading?
+* this lib uses synchronous ajax requests that some smart-ass condescending w3c people found that it's in our best interest to deprecate.
 * this lib uses a deployment system whereby you open up your file explorer and then you copy-paste a bunch of .css and .js files to your goddam www folder.
 * this lib was not written by Google so it must have a lot of security vulnerabilities.